theowenyoung/gatsby-theme-timeline/packages/gatsby-theme-timeline/README.md

    > Note that if you've changed the default `contentPath` in the configuration, you'll want to add your markdown files in the directory specified by that path.

+4. Add tweets to your site by creating `.json` files inside `/data/tweets`.

+   > Note that if you've changed the default `dataPath` in the configuration, you'll want to add your json files in the directory specified by that path.

-4. Add an image with the file name `avatar` (can be jpg or png) inside the `/assets` directory to include a small image next to the footer on every post page.
+5. Add an image with the file name `avatar` (can be jpg or png) inside the `/assets` directory to include a small image next to the footer on every post page.

 > Note that if you've changed the default `assetPath` in the configuration, you'll want to add your asset files in the directory specified by that path.

-5. Run your site using `gatsby develop` and navigate to your blog posts.
+6. Run your site using `gatsby develop` and navigate to your blog posts.
 If you used the above configuration, your URL will be `http://localhost:8000/blog`

 ## Usage